newrelic/nr-integration-definitions/docs/format.md

 # Example: The `RavenDb` service has the following entities: `Database`, `Node`.
 entities: # Non-empty list of entity definitions.
 Required.
     # First entity Name.
 Used to form the entity type prefixed by the service (for example, `RavendbDatabase`).
   - name: string, required
     # List of properties
     properties: optional
-      # Array of metric labels that will be part of the entity name.
+      # Array of metric labels that will be used to generate the entity name.
-      # If a dimension has been specified for the entity, all metrics in the entity must contain these labels.
+      # If a label has been specified for the entity, all metrics in the entity must contain these labels.
       # Values of the labels will be concatenated to the entity name using ':' following the order in the list.
       # Example: Given [dim1, dim2] the entity will concatenate 'dim1value:dim2value' to the name.
-      dimensions: list, optional
+      labels: list, optional
     # List of metrics for this entity
     metrics: # Non-empty list of metric definitions.
 Required.
         # Name of the metric as is present in the exporter.
       - provider_name: string, required
         # Description of the metric.
 In the exporter output, it appears commented using `# HELP`.
         description: string, required
         # Type of metric.
 In the exporter output, it appears commented using # TYPE.
         type: Counter | Gauge | Summary | Histogram # default?
         # list of labels that the metric has e.g. [label1, label2, label3]